-The 'BCT8373A scan test devices with octal D-type latches are members of the Texas Instruments SCOPETM testability integrated-circuit family.
-This family of devices supports IEEE Standard 1149.1-1990 boundary scan to facilitate testing of complex circuit board assemblies.
+The SN74BCT8373 scan test device with octal D-type latches is a member of the Texas Instruments SCOPETM testability integrated circuit family.
+This family of devices supports IEEE Standard 1149.1-1990 boundary scan to facilitate testing of complex circuit-board assemblies.
 Scan access to the test circuitry is accomplished via the 4-wire test access port (TAP) interface.